-For assets you acquired before September 1999 and have held for 12 months or more, you can choose to use the indexation method or the discount method to calculate your capital gain.
+For assets you acquired before 11.45am (by legal time in the ACT) on 21 September 1999 and have held for 12 months or more, you can choose to use the indexation method or the discount method to calculate your capital gain.
 There is no one factor to use as a basis to select the better option as it depends on the type of asset you own, how long you have owned it, the dates you owned it and past rates of inflation.
 Because capital losses must be offset against capital gains before the discount is applied, your choice may also depend on the amount of capital losses that you have available.
 For information about when and how, see Choices on page 18.